faithvoid/PiHOLED/README.md

 ## TBD:
 - Choose better font for increased visual clarity. (supErphoniX2 works great at size 9 but it's not open-source).
 - Add music section as third page (mostly done with spotifyd).
+- Allow user to play/pause/skip using KEY1, KEY2 and KEY3 in the music section.
 - Merge this project + RetroSTATS (mostly done, need a new Raspberry Pi Zero + HAT to test with)

 ## Bugs: